 Should I use an open-source password manager?

-So is it safe to use an open-source password manager?
+So is it safe to use open-source password managers?
 In short, yes, it is.
 In fact, in many cases, it could be safer than a proprietary alternative.
 The trouble is, closed-source password managers don't enable a user to audit the source code independently.
 This means that users are entirely reliant on the integrity of the original developers to ensure the safety of their passwords.

 Of course, it’s unlikely a development team would be dishonest about the measures put in place to protect their password management platform.
 But using an open-source infrastructure enables others to check these claims, and look for errors in the storage and password sending process.